Wahyu Sustanto, MSc

 Customary Forest Manager

 Edi Rahman, Ian Redmond Award Winner 2018

-Edi has been with GPOCP almost since the start and has seen all the changes and successes throughout the years.
+Edi has been with GPOCP/YP almost since the start and has seen all the changes and successes throughout the years.
 Edi has a degree in Political Science from Tanjungpura University in Pontianak.
 Edi works for wildlife conservation through the Customary Forest initiative, where high-biodiversity value forests are identified and legally protected for local communities to manage and use responsibly.
 This model is a relatively new national conservation strategy but through follow up monitoring and capacity building is proven more than successful.
-Our Customary Forest Management groups (local villagers who take the responsibility to care for the forest and its inhabitants) received regular capacity building within everything from biodiversity surveying and report making, to agroforestry and packaging products for sale fo a sustainable livelihood.
+Our Customary Forest Management groups (local villagers who take the responsibility to care for the forest and its inhabitants) received regular capacity building within everything from biodiversity surveying and report making, to agro-forestry and packaging products for sale for a sustainable livelihood.

 Customary Forest and Legal Coordinator

 Desi is another GPOCP/YP veteran and leads the way for complex legal processes that is the Customary Forest application and maintenance procedures, as well as for animal protection and persecution follow up.

 Desi also leads our Conservation Awareness Radio shows and loves working with communities for their sustainable development and empowerment.